Oryxel/Boar/README.md

 - A packet managing system for GeyserMC
 - A broken teleport handling system
-- An uncompleted prediction engine that only works on normal movement.
+- An uncompleted prediction engine that only works on normal/elytra movement.
 (1e-4 accuracy)

 ## Problems